 Yeah.
 When we made the doll, we wanted people to share with us how they experience problems in society.
 And many people told us that when they go out in bars they feel like they're being questioned.
 It's like, when you drink one beer people look at you, and if you drink two, three or four beers, well then people start morally panicking.
 Making a beer makes it easy for us to claim some space in bars that aren't normally aren't accessible for us.

 How has the beer been received so far?

 It's a success.
-At the sneak peak at the Gothenburg Whiskey Fair, for example, we didn't think that their audience would care much about the message behind the beer.
-But people at the fair thought is was a pretty clever way to address the problems that surround this issue.
+At the sneak-peak at the Gothenburg Whiskey Fair, for example, we didn't think that their audience would care much about the message behind the beer.
+But people at the fair thought is was a pretty clever way to address the problems around all this.
 And since it's a hell of a good beer, well, I think they were impressed.

 And how did the audience react at the health and care fair?